Kitchen Cabinet Colors

 Brown is a classic kitchen cabinet color choice.
 It’s not quite as popular as it once was, but brown can be paired with a variety of complementary colors and finishes.
 Typically, a brown kitchen cabinet is accomplished through a stain or a glaze.
 Small random nicks, dents, and dings are applied and profiles and corners sanded down, all for a worn edge appearance.

-Espresso is a deep, dark shade of brown that has become another popular option among today’s homeowners.
-Blending a contemporary look with a lasting allure, espresso kitchen cabinets can be paired with just about any contrasting color or decor.
-These cabinets are stained, rather than painted, with options such as cocoa, truffle, and sable.
+True browns have become another popular option among today’s homeowners.
+Blending a contemporary look with a lasting allure, these rich toned kitchen cabinets can be paired with just about any contrasting color or decor.
+These cabinets are stained, rather than painted, with options such as Mocha, Kodiak, and Kona.

 To complete the look and capture the natural warmth and texture that brown brings to your kitchen, consider the materials and finishes of your kitchen cabinets.
 Bertch offers a variety of wood species, finishes, and colors to meet your personal design style.